SenseRator/SenseRator/README.md

 This will display the video with the filename `test.mp4`.
 Make sure the video is located in the project's root directory.

+### Prepare the Dataset

+- Download the [CamVid](https://www.kaggle.com/datasets/carlolepelaars/camvid) dataset from Kaggle and unzip the dataset in `data/camvid` dirs.
+This directory should contain a `data/camvid/images` folder and a `data/camvid/labels` folder with the respective test images and test labels.

 ## Project Structure

 - `video_display.py`: Handles the loading and displaying of video files using the SDL2 library.